Sindh: Ancient period

 During the Bronze Age, the territory of Sindh was known as Sindhu-Sauvīra, covering the lower Indus Valley, with its southern border being the Indian Ocean and its northern border being the Pañjāb around Multān.
-The capital of Sindhu-Sauvīra was named Roruka and Vītabhaya or Vītībhaya, and corresponds to the mediaeval Arohṛ and the modern-day Rohṛī.
-The Achaemenids conquered the region and established the satrapy of Hindush.
-The territory may have corresponded to the area covering the lower and central Indus basin (present day Sindh and the southern Punjab regions of Pakistan).
-Alternatively, some authors consider that Hindush may have been located in the Punjab area.
+The capital of Sindhu-Sauvīra was named Roruka and Vītabhaya or Vītībhaya, and corresponds to the medieval Arohṛ and the modern-day Rohṛī.
+The Achaemenids conquered the region in the 6th century BCE and established the satrapy of Hindush.
+The territory may have corresponded to the area covering the lower and central Indus Basin (present-day Sindh and the southern Punjab in Pakistan).
+Alternatively, some authors consider that Hindush may have been located in the Punjab with its capital at Taxila.
 These areas remained under Persian control until the invasion by Alexander.

-Alexander conquered parts of Sindh after Punjab for few years and appointed his general Peithon as governor.
+Alexander initially appointed a native dynast Sambus in present-day Sindh, but after the latter's rebellion replaced him with his general Peithon as governor.
 He constructed a harbour at the city of Patala in Sindh.
-Chandragupta Maurya fought Alexander's successor in the east, Seleucus I Nicator, when the latter invaded.
-In a peace treaty, Seleucus ceded all territories west of the Indus River and offered a marriage, including a portion of Bactria, while Chandragupta granted Seleucus 500 elephants.
+After a war with Seleucus I Nicator, who had succeeded Alexander in Persia, Chandragupta Maurya forced him to cede all territories west of the Indus River in 303 BCE, while gifting him 500 elephants.

-Following a century of Mauryan rule which ended by 180 BC, the region came under the Indo-Greeks, followed by the Indo Scythians, who ruled with their capital at Minnagara.
-Later on, Sasanian rulers from the reign of Shapur I claimed control of the Sindh area in their inscriptions, known as Hind.
+Following a century of Mauryan rule, by 180 BC the region had come under the Indo-Greeks, followed by the Indo-Scythians, who ruled from their capital at Minnagara.
+Later on, Sasanians from the reign of Shapur I claimed control of the Sindh in their inscriptions, calling it as Hind.

-The local Rai dynasty emerged from Sindh and reigned for a period of 144 years, concurrent with the Huna invasions of North India.
+By the 5th century, Sasanian control, which in any case was tenuous as apparent from the distinct local coinage, weakened further with local ruler Ranaditya minting his own coins.
+The native Rai dynasty emerged in Sindh and reigned for a period of 144 years, concurrent with the Huna invasions of northern India.
 Aror was noted to be the capital.
-The Brahmin dynasty of Sindh succeeded the Rai dynasty.
-Most of the information about its existence comes from the Chach Nama, a historical account of the Chach-Brahmin dynasty.
-After the empire's fall in 712, though the empire had ended, its dynasty's members administered parts of Sindh under the Umayyad Caliphate's Caliphal province of Sind.
+The Chach dynasty succeeded the Rai dynasty.
+Most of the information about its existence comes from the Chachnama, a historical account of the dynasty.
+After the dynasty's fall in 712, its members administered parts of Sindh under the Umayyad wilayat of Sind.